Reinforcement Learning for Photonic Component Design

+The predicted spectrum from the spectral predictor also improved significantly with each fabrication run.
+Fig. \ref{device_convergence} shows the spectra from one given device as generated by the spectral predictor as trained in rounds 1-6.
+One sees that the spectrum converges to the measured one.
+In Fig. \ref{overall_convergence}, we give a box plot of the predicted spectrum from each training round to the measured spectrum from round 6 for the entire set of round 6 devices.
+Again it can be seen that the error significantly improves after only 3 fabrication runs.

+It produced devices optimized for operation at different wavelengths as can be seen in Fig. \ref{gc_responses}.

-It is also able to produce low loss designs.
-An example of such a design is given in Fig. \ref{gc_afm}.
+The fab-in-the-loop RL algorithm also produced designs with an improved insertion loss of 3.24 dB per coupler as compared to an insertion loss of 8.8 dB for our traditionally optimized design.\cite{SiEPICFab} An example of such a design is given in Fig. \ref{gc_afm}.
 This design involves the creation of a combination of lines formed from merged holes and of separated holes.
 This is interesting as it overcomes the previously mentioned limitation of the original sub-wavelength design from our fabrication process.
 This design would be unlikely for a human designer to attempt due to the assumption that the merged holes would not work.
-Also it would be difficult to draw in a fashion that could be successfully fabricated.
+In addition, it would be difficult to draw in a fashion that could be successfully fabricated.
 In contrast, the fab-in-the-loop RL algorithm successfully produces several such designs.

-It is also able to produce designs with significantly larger bandwidth than our traditional design.
+It also produced designs with significantly larger bandwidth than our traditional design.
 The power spectrum of one such design is given in Fig. \ref{gc_responses_widebandwidth}.
-This design covers the 150nm bandwidth of our laser with less then 10.2 dB of loss at its lowest point.
+This design covers the 150 nm bandwidth of our laser with less than 10.2 dB of loss at its lowest point.
 Such a design is valuable in the study of other broadband components such as filters.

-The output from the spectral predictor itself over time is another interesting result.
-Fig. \ref{device_convergence} show the spectra from one given device as generated by the spectral predictor as trained in rounds 1-6.
-One sees that the spectrum converges to the measured one.
-In Fig. \ref{overall_convergence}, we give a box plot of the predicted spectrum from each training round to the measured spectrum from round 6 of the entire set of round 6 devices.
-Again it can be seen that the error significantly improves after only 3 fabrication runs.

-The importance of the spectral predictor can clearly be seen in Fig. \ref{chip_to_chip_convergence}.
-A programming error meant that the spectral predictor was not fully utilized until this error was corrected for the last fabrication run.
-The result of this can be seen in Fig. \ref{chip_to_chip_convergence}.
-The large increase in the fabricated device performance across the entire chip fabricated in round 6 is due to the spectral predictor successfully eliminating poor designs before fabrication.